ZexiXin/CYBR8420/Designing for Software Security Engineering.md

 We then used analyzed view for Level 0 and Level 1 DFD (Data flow Diagram) as a team and created one generated scenario for the whole system, as well as the justification and priority for each case.
 Lastly a full report was created for each level using Microsoft threat modeling repot tool located on the top left corner.
 A HTML Report is automatically created and fully functional for the viewer to see each case scenario as well as threat model summary and number of states used.

+Based on feedback from the professor, we decided to merge all diagrams into one in order to curb redundancy.
+After doing this, we still had upwards of 200+ generated threats which made things difficult to process.
+During this period there were also some personal changes.
+Adam and his wife Yara spent a week in the hospital after the birth of their firstborn son Leon, and the subsequent week after has many sleepless nights adjusting to a new lifestyle.